-There hasn’t been any recent war on American soil, and you might even think that your region is safe from natural disaster.
+There hasn’t been any recent war on American soil, and you might even think that your region is safe from a natural disaster.

 But the scary truth is that the risk of disaster is a lot higher than we likely realize.

-- There are natural disasters like hurricanes and earthquakes, economic crash, and electromagnetic pulse, to name just a few.
+- There are natural disasters like hurricanes and earthquakes, economic crashes, and electromagnetic pulse, to name just a few.

 - There is a wide range of situations where you might need urban survival skills.

 This guide will introduce you to the essential urban survival skills so you can survive any disaster ranging from personal disasters like homelessness to all-out warfare.

 Just because you live in the city, don’t think you will be able to stay in your home in the aftermath of a disaster.

 As stories from Bosnian war survivors talk about, they were kicked out of their homes by militants and civilians alike.